 Curing Severe Asthma

-A specialized approach to treating this significant burden on our health care system and economy is rapidly disappearing from the medical landscape.
-People living with severe and uncontrolled asthma are being left behind and missing out on the personalized care they deserve and need.
+A specialized approach to treating severe asthma is rapidly disappearing at health centers nationwide as many major medical and research centers are changing their focus to other conditions, believing asthma is controllable and no further efforts necessary to help patients with this disease.
+People living with severe and uncontrolled asthma are being left behind and missing out on the personalized care they need and deserve.

 As the trusted leader in caring for patients living with asthma, individuals come to us because we are dedicated to treating the whole person – not just the symptoms – and we focus on the root cause of the disease.
 Whether a person has mild, moderate or severe asthma, we have a wide range of individualized treatment programs that transform lives.